Important Safety Information

 Maintaining the Compression Gland Lid is simple.
 The O-ring around the Compression Gland Base should be kept clean and lubricated with petroleum jelly.
 Occasionally unscrew the Compression Gland Screw and take out the Compression Gland Insert and Compression Gland Gasket inside for cleaning.
-We recommend lubricating the compression screw threads with a basic lubricant like Lithium Grease to maintain the threads and ensure easy operation.
+We recommend lubricating the Compression Gland Screw and Base threads with a lubricant like Lithium Grease to maintain the threads and ensure safe and easy operation.
 Clean the Compression Gland Gasket with ARMOR ALL or some other type of rubber conditioner for optimal use.
 Over time the compression gland gasket will become worn and should be replaced.
 If additional gaskets are needed, you may purchase them directly from PMS Instrument Company.

 This is the “Compression Gland Lid rebuild kit”.
-Specify which size Compression Gland Gasket you want.
+When ordering this kit, specify which size Compression Gland Gasket you want.

 Here is the Compression Gland Lid dis-mantled